Configuring Keyboard Shortcuts

 - Configuring keyboard shortcuts and mouse shortcuts

 IntelliJ IDEA is a keyboard-centric IDE.
-Most of the actions (navigation, refactoring, debugging, etc.) can be carried out without using a mouse, which lets dramatically increase coding speed.
-If you had used another IDE for a while and have memorized your favorite keyboard shortcuts, you can use them all in IntelliJ IDEA.
+Most of its actions (navigation, refactoring, debugging, etc.) can be carried out without using a mouse, which lets dramatically increase coding speed.

 Configuring keyboard shortcuts and mouse shortcuts